• Lassie Web: Movies/Other Media

 Lassie comic (with Timmy)

 From then on Lassie's adventures were of a tamer sort, although upon her arrival in Calverton was beset by trouble when she leaped onto the wrong pickup truck and became involved with thieves.
 Very often the Jeff series of comics were just a retelling of a television story, such as "Lassie's Vanity."
 Thus it was that the arrival of Timmy was also retold from the television story—with a twist: since Jeff was always drawn with blond hair in the comics, the artists, to keep people from confusing the two boys, portrayed Timmy with black, curly hair.
-It was only after Jeff left the story—presumably in the same way as his television tenure had ended—that Timmy was able to have proper blond hair!
+It was only after Jeff left the story—presumably in the same way as his television tenure had ended—that Timmy was able to have proper blond hair.

 Due to the location shift to the Calverton area, the emphasis in the stories veered away from learning about wildlife and history, and the tales became small morality plays with the boys learning a lesson about safety or friendship.
-The covers changed as well, from paintings to photos featuring at first Lassie, and then Lassie and whatever companion she had.
+The covers changed as well, from paintings to photos featuring at first Lassie alone, and then Lassie and whatever companion she had.

 Lassie comic (Lassie with Corey)